ecalfee/MissDemeanors/README.md

-# Prop 20: Possible impact on overcrowding in California prisons
+# California Proposition 20: Possible impact on overcrowding in California prisons
+## Team MissDemeanors
-## Team MissDemeanors: Erin Calfee, Darien Satterfield, & Katherine Corn
+## Erin Calfee, Darien Satterfield, & Katherine Corn

-# California Proposition 20: Criminal Sentencing, Parole, and DNA Collection Initiative (2020)
+##  Prop 20: Criminal Sentencing, Parole, and DNA Collection Initiative (2020)

 ## Questions:
 - What is the historical context for Prop.
 20?
 Does California currently have relatively fewer/shorter sentences or more/longer senetences?